September 26, 2007

 lined with tents—some small tents—others changed to giant brewery-sponsored

-beer halls that can hold up to 5,000 people
+beer halls that can hold up to 5,000

 apiece.
 Frescoes even emblazon the ceilings!
 We stayed the full day and left